svewap/nnrestapi/Documentation/Access/Index.rst

     */

 Multiple IPs can be listed the same way usernames or uids are listed in the examples above.
-All of the following examples are equivilants, choose the syntax you can remember best:
+All the following examples are equivalents, choose the syntax you can remember best:

 .. code-block:: php